-You can find out more about my background below and if you’re interested in diving straight into my tips, techniques and philosophical musings about living a life of freedom through spirituality and entrepreneurship, there’s a whole page here to get you started.
+You can find out more about my background below and if you’re interested in diving straight into my tips, techniques and philosophical musings about living and working differently there’s a whole page here to get you started.

 I started my career very sensibly.
 I studied English literature, philosophy and law.
 I worked in corporate law firms, community legal centres, the voluntary sector, a number of government agencies, and private companies.